 Bacteria of the genus Actinobacillus are normal inhabitants of the alimentary and reproductive tract of horses.
 They can cause septicemia and reproductive disease (endometritis and failure of pregnancy).
 They are often recovered with Streptococcus equi subsp zooepidemicus.

 Layman QD, Rezabek GB, Ramachandran A, Love BC, Confer AW.
 A retrospective study of equine actinobacillosis cases: 1999-2011.
 J Vet Diagn Invest.
 2014; 26: 365-375.

-In Kentucky, the common serovar is serovar Pomona and about 6% of FOPs are leptospira related based on PCR testing and serology for serovar determination.
+Abortion due to Leptospira interrogans represents up to 13% of Failure of Pregancy in mares in some locales.
+Leptospira interrogans serovar Pomona is probably the most common isolate.
+In Kentucky, the common serovar is Leptospira interrogans serovar Pomona type kennewicki and about 6% of FOPs are leptospira related based on PCR testing and serology for serovar determination.